Hasim Rahman: Rahman vs. Povetkin

-2014: Super 8 Tournament
+Retirement

 In yet another attempt to re-enter the heavyweight scene Rahman signed up for the super 8 tournament, an elimination-style event staged in Auckland, New Zealand.
 But despite holding the tag as tournament favorite the ageing Rahman was outpointed by little-known club fighter Anthony Nansen in the quarter-final on June 4, 2014.

+Comeback

+At the age of 53, and more than 12 years after his last professional fight, Rahman made a comeback on September 24, 2026, facing 40 year old Phillip Triantafillo (4–4, 1 KO) over six rounds at VFW Post 6841 in Lowell, Indiana.
+He lost by unanimous decision.

 Personal life

-Born on November 7, 1972, Rahman was raised in Baltimore, Maryland.
-He is a practising Muslim and was fasting in the month of Ramadan when he faced Lennox Lewis.
+Rahman is a practising Muslim and was fasting in the month of Ramadan when he faced Lennox Lewis.

-As a teenager, Rahman was an enforcer for drug dealers, and was known for surviving several shootings.
-He nearly died in a car accident (which left him with permanent scarring on his cheek and ear) and once survived a shooting where five bullets entered his body.
 In 2001, Rahman and his family were involved in a car accident shortly after a celebration at City Hall.
 Rahman sustained no serious injuries and received no medical assistance, while his wife, Crystal, was hospitalized.

 Rahman has a son, Hasim Rahman Jr., who is a professional boxer as well.